 There may also be opportunities to work in the private sector and overseas.

-For those with a particular interest in research, you may wish to consider an academic career urology.
+For those with a particular interest in research, you may wish to consider an academic urology training programme.
 Whilst not essential, some doctors start their career with an Academic Foundation post.
 This enables them to develop skills in research and teaching alongside the basic competences in the foundation curriculum.

 Entry into an academic career would usually start with an Academic Clinical Fellowship (ACF) and may progress to a Clinical Lectureship (CL).
 Alternatively some trainees that begin with an ACF post then continue as an ST trainee on the clinical programme post-ST4.